hawkwynd/tesseract/README.md

 # Tesseract
 ## The metadata of the Shoutcast Steaming Service
 This is the project of Hawkwynd Radio's web front end, which is a labor of love in the search for a better display of metadata/content while a song is being played on the Shoutcast Server.
 My love of music, and running my own station started with a idea, and has grown to this point.
 It is open source, and constantly being improved/updated.
+Soley for personal use, I make no warranties or provide any assurance this will work on your system.

+### Requirements
+- Apache Webserver with Mysql and PHP
+- Shoutcast Server (sc_serv) with admin access
+- Love of being a radio station kind of person, who loves music.

-I share this repository to anyone who is looking to have a better, responsive HTML based Shoutcast Radio station front-end.
+#### NOTE: I share this repository to anyone who is looking to have a better, responsive HTML based Shoutcast Radio station front-end.

-Tesseract uses Discogs API to populate the content during the current song being played.

 ### How it works
 - Tesseract asks Shoutcast Server for current playing Artist/Title `Pink Floyd` - `Money`
 - Ajax call to Discogs API with Artist/Title which returns: release, label, image and artist objects.
+- PHP will check for a local copy of the cover image based on the release_id, if not found, it downloads it from discogs, and stores in the /img/covers directory. (make /img dir writable for Apache )
 - Wikipedia api query to obtain About Artist content, About Release Content (if found)
 - Sort Release Discography of Artist
+- Prepare all content, and update MYSQL tables with Artists, ExtraArtists, Members, Release, Recording and Wikipedia profile objects.
+- Render Page with nice fades, background image changes, and colors.

 [View Hawkwynd Radio](http://stream.hawkwynd.com)